Powerful & Useful, Angular Countdown Timer w/ Minimal Code

 Angular countdown timer showing days, hours, minutes, and seconds.

 I created this Angular countdown timer because it’s often difficult to find exactly what I need.
-Whether it’s an Angular or React component.
+Whether it’s an Angular or React component; something written in TypeScript or vanilla JavaScript.
 A specific service.
-Or an Axios GET request with error handling that doesn’t cause 500 errors by default.
+Or an Axios GET request with error handling.

 Git Repo